|Hometown:||North Potomac, Md.|

 » Brook Berringer Citizenship Team (2015)

-Sophomore linebacker Marcus Newby saw limited reserve action for the Huskers in 2014, but is primed to contend for significant action in 2015.
-Newby is a contender for a leading role at outside linebacker and has shown flashes of play-making ability in games and on the practice field.
-Newby missed three games late in the season with a foot injury, but is at full strength for spring practice.
+Sophomore linebacker Marcus Newby saw reserve action for the Huskers in 2014, but is primed to contend for significant action in 2015.
+Newby will compete for a starting role at outside linebacker, and he has shown flashes of play-making ability in his short time in the program.
+Newby was bothered by a foot injury late in the 2014 season, but was at full strength for spring practice.

 2014 (Redshirt Freshman)

-Newby played in nine games and had three tackles including a nine-yard sack at Fresno State.
+Newby played in nine games and had three tackles, including a nine-yard sack at Fresno State.
 He also had two hurries against Fresno State and made single tackles against Miami and Northwestern.
-A backup outside linebacker, Newby often lined up at defensive end in passing situations.

 Newby redshirted in his first season at Nebraska in 2013.

-Newby was the first NU signee from Maryland since fellow Quince Orchard product Jason Ankrah joined the NU program in 2009, and he was just the third Maryland product to sign with the Huskers since 1990.
-As a senior, Newby recorded a team-high 132 tackles, while adding more than 15 tackles for loss, seven pass breakups, an interception, two forced fumbles and a pair of blocked kicks.
-Newby’s play helped Quince Orchard to a 12-2 record and a second consecutive Class 4A state runner-up finish.
-For his work in 2012, Newby earned consensus all-state honors in Maryland for the second straight year.
+Newby was just the third Maryland product to sign with the Huskers since 1990.
+As a senior, Newby recorded a team-high 132 tackles, while adding 15 tackles for loss, seven pass breakups, an interception, two forced fumbles and a pair of blocked kicks.
+Newby helped Quince Orchard to a 12-2 record and a second consecutive Class 4A state runner-up finish.
+Newby earned consensus all-state honors in Maryland for the second straight year.
 He was also a Washington Post All-Met first-team choice and a Montgomery Gazette first-team pick.

-Newby broke into the varsity starting lineup as a sophomore in 2010 and earned first-team all-county honors after helping his team to a 9-3 record.
-Newby was selected to play in both the Maryland Crab Bowl (Maryland all-star game) and the Semper Fi All-American Bowl in Arizona in January of 2013.
-He was regarded as one of the top 150 overall prospects in the country by 247 Sports, which also ranked Newby among the top 10 players in Maryland and the top dozen outside linebackers in the country.
-Rivals.com also ranked Newby among the top 20 outside linebackers in the nation and the top 10 players in Maryland.
+Newby earned first-team all-county honors as a sophomore after helping his team to a 9-3 record.
+Newby was selected to play in both the Maryland Crab Bowl (Maryland all-star game) and the Semper Fi All-American Bowl in Arizona.
+He was regarded as one of the top 150 overall prospects in the country by 247 Sports.
 Newby had offers from dozens of schools, including Oklahoma, Penn State, South Carolina, Virginia Tech, Arizona and Maryland.

 Newby's Career Statistics